bvansomeren/ansible-kvm-guest/README.md

 bvansomeren.kvm-guest
 =====================

-Ansible role that will set up CentOS 6 and 7 virtuals to an existing KVM hypervisor with ZFS as backing store.
+Ansible role that will set up CentOS 6 and 7 virtuals to an existing KVM hypervisor (bvansomeren.kvm) and optionally ZFS (bvansomeren.zfs)
-NOTE: This has been replaced with my bhyve version of the same role.

 Requirements
 ------------

 Linux with KVM and ZFS installed.
-Currently only tested with CentOS 7 and ZFS on Linux.
+Currently only tested with CentOS 6 and 7.
+ZFS is optional.
 Uses the virt-installer tool in combination with kickstart to install.

 Role Variables